James J. Lanzetta: Career

 He worked as an engineer and salesman in New York City from 1919 to 1922, and as an assistant supervisor in the city's Department of Markets from 1922 to 1925.
 He was admitted to the bar in 1925 and commenced practice in New York City.

 Political career

 Active in politics as a Democrat, he served on the Board of Aldermen from January 1932 to March 1933.

 Congress

 With the help of the Tammany Hall boss Jimmy Hines, Lanzetta was elected as a Democrat to the 73rd Congress.
 He defeated the incumbent Congressman Fiorello H. La Guardia.

-He represented the 20th district (then East Harlem) and served from March 4, 1933 to January 3, 1935.
+He represented the 20th district (then East Harlem) and served from March 4, 1933, to January 3, 1935.
 In 1934, in a close race with Vito Marcantonio, he lost his bid for re-election to the 74th Congress.
-In 1936, he won back his seat in the 75th Congress (causing Marcantonio to suffer his first defeat in what became a long Congressional career), serving from January 3, 1937 to January 3, 1939.
+In 1936, he won back his seat in the 75th Congress (causing Marcantonio to suffer his first defeat in what became a long Congressional career), serving from January 3, 1937, to January 3, 1939.
 He ran again in 1938 and 1940, losing both times to Marcantonio, who by then had switched to the American Labor Party.

+Embittered by his loss to Marcantonio, in a letter to Martin Dies, the Chair of the House Committee on Un-American Activities, Lanzetta suggested that the House refuse to seat Marcantonio because, as the head of a "Communist front organization (International Labor Defense).... he must of necessity believe in communism and the overthrow of our present form of government."